RKrokson/azure-general/arc-sql-esu/README.md

 * Match license type - Arc SQL ESU license type must match the license type/edition of the on-prem SQL instance.
 Enterprise or Standard.
 * Back-billing - For customers who enroll in ESUs enabled by Azure Arc after the end of support dates, they will be billed a one-time upfront charge for the months they missed after the end of support date, with billing coming in at the end of the month.
     * This also includes any gaps in coverage.
 E.g., Enabling for month 1, disabling for month 2 and 3, before re-enabling in month 4.
 You will be back-billed for months 2 and 3.
+* Development environments - "With ESU enabled by Azure arc, you can cover development and test instances licensed with Microsoft Developer edition licenses or Visual Studio subscriptions for no additional cost."
+This is applicable after you purchase Arc SQL ESU for your production systems.
+Link to info in additional resources below.

 Guidelines specific to SQL 2012:
 * Year 1 ESU with VL - Before you can use Extended Security Updates enabled by Azure Arc for SQL Server 2012, you must first acquire the Year 1 Extended Security Updates SKU through Commercial Licensing.
 See link in Additional Resources section for more details.